mattdesl/template-electron-installation/README.md

 See [./src/config.js](./src/config.js) for a couple boot options.

+Note the background color should be set in three places for ideal results: the Electron app (before page loads), the HTML style (before JS loads), and the canvas context itself (after JS loads).

 ## Packaging Windows + Mac

 If you are in control of the installation you might rather just run it locally with `npm run app` — but an EXE/APP executable is handy if you are passing the installation off to a remote team.
 You can change the output name with `productName` in [./package.json](./package.json).